peterhost/growlterm/README.md

     #  for BACKGROUND COLOR 123
     echo $__BG123_"my message"

+####Nota Bene

+sourcing this script exports the aditional variable

+    export __TPUT_256COLORS_DEFINED="true"

+so that you can check later on that it's already done

 ###`safetermcolors8.sh`

 safely (*in terms on `terminfo`*) defines the 001-015 color range, which